 1.2.1 Magnuson-Moss Warranty Act

 This treatise examines the Act in detail in Chapter 2, infra, and also considers, throughout this treatise, the impact of the Act on specific warranty law issues.
-The Act is reprinted in Appendix A, infra, the FTC Magnuson-Moss Rules are reprinted in Appendix B, infra.
+The Act is reprinted in Appendix A, infra, and the Federal Trade Commission’s Magnuson-Moss rules are reprinted in Appendix B, infra.